Kannur Beach: Graves of Important People

 Kannur beach is popular for the graves of some of the most prominent social leaders of Kerala.
-Leadaers like E. K. Nayanar, Swadeshabhimani Ramakrishna Pillai, A. K. Gopalan, Pamban Madhavan, Sukumar Azhikode and K. G. Marar are laid to rest near this beach.
+Leadaers like former Chief Minister of Kerala E. K. Nayanar, Swadeshabhimani Ramakrishna Pillai, A. K. Gopalan, Pamban Madhavan, Sukumar Azhikode and K. G. Marar are laid to rest near this beach.

 Muzhappilangad Drive-in Beach

 Muzhappilangad Beach is popular for driving because of its hard surface.
 There is continuous stretch of five kilometers suitable for driving cars and motorbikes.
 The beach is located on the national highway to Thalassery.
 This is the longest drive-in beach in India.

 Thottada Beach

 Thottada Beach is a beautiful beach some 2 km south of Kannur.
 This beach is 800 meters long and many tourists come here for sunbathing.
 The Thottada river flows into the beach.

 Meenkunnu Beach

 Meenkunnu Beach is on the road to Azhikode.
 This beach is popular among Europeans because of its picture-postcard-looks.
 There are no facilities on the beach for tourists.
 It is the favorite of the click happy tourist.